Law and Practice of Capital Markets

 Mozzarelli M. C. M.

-• the early steps of the "funding escalator", in particular the dynamics of crowdfunding.
+• the initial stages of the "funding escalator",

 • the communication processes accompanying an Initial Public Offering (IPO) including public disclosure and roadshows for institutional investors,

 • the drafting of marketing documents for investment products offered to retail investors,